Enhancing Synergies in Alpine Nature Restoration Planning

 Key outcomes include:

-- Shared Alpine perspective: Alignment of regional and national targets, stronger integration of climate considerations, and a focus on peatlands, forests, grasslands, and freshwater ecosystems.
+- Shared Alpine perspective: Alignment of a joint draft text for field 4.2.11(a) of the National Restoration Plan (NRP).
+The discussion focused on harmonizing regional and national targets, strengthening existing cooperation mechanisms, addressing climate impacts, and highlighting priority habitats such as peatlands, forests, grasslands, and freshwater ecosystems.

 - Priority transboundary areas: Identification of key cross-border ecosystems such as Lake Constance, Lake Geneva, and Lake Maggiore, as well as the Po, Drava, Rhine, and Ticino river systems, complemented by wetlands and Alpine pastures.

-- Building on existing cooperation frameworks: Recognition of established programmes such as Interreg Alpine Space and LIFE projects as foundations for transnational restoration efforts.
+- Building on existing cooperation frameworks: Recognition of established programmes such as Interreg Alpine Space and LIFE projects as foundations for transnational restoration initiatives.

 - Future opportunities: Recommendations to scale up peatland restoration, enhance ecological connectivity, strengthen shared basin governance, and foster exchange on monitoring and data interoperability.
 The engagement of local actors – including farmers, protected area managers, and municipalities – was highlighted as essential for successful implementation.